Test data management (TDM) is the process of provisioning the needed data to fully test software apps while ensuring data privacy compliance.

 -

-Create synthetic data
+Generate synthetic data

-Synthetic data creation is a critical component of test data management, enabling enterprises to generate fake data for software testing.
+Synthetic data generation is a critical component of test data management, enabling enterprises to generate fake data for software testing.
 It's required when real data is insufficient or inaccessible, or when new software functionality needs to be tested.
 Modern test data management tools should include the means to easily generate fake data on demand.

 -